This article was co-authored by Christian Mouysset, co-founder of Tenzo.

 Not only do consumers save money and help contribute to reducing food waste, grocers cut down on costs related to loss of inventory and reduce their carbon footprint at the same time.
 It’s a win-win for everybody.

-This app is great for larger chains to use because the more food they produce, the more is likely going to waste—so it may as well be put to good use, and Flashfood is there to do that.
+This food waste technology is particularly great for larger chains because the more food they produce, the more is likely going to waste.
+It may as well be put to good use, and Flashfood is there to do that.

 13. Copia

 Copia’s platform allows businesses to redistribute food surplus to feed people in need by connecting them to local shelters, after-school programs, and other nonprofit organizations.
-Their software also allows you to track surplus trends, and more easily access tax savings, delivering a hefty ROI to the business, as well as food to the needy.
+Their software also allows you to track surplus trends, and more easily access tax savings, delivering a hefty ROI to the business and food to the needy.

 14. Food Cloud